NYULibraries/dlts-open-square/README.md

 ## Build

+Clone the JSON found here:  https://github.com/NYULibraries/dlts-epub-metadata

+And run a script to transform the JSON to .md files sh ./processSupaduJson.sh ../../dlts-epub-metadata

 For hot reload: use the hugo server command, with the -b (baseurl) option, for example,
   * hugo server -b "https://opensquare.local"